damaloonazhret/rsschool-cv/cv.md

 #### [__Diskord__](https://discord.gg/xYDQGDeG): onfire (@damaloonazhret)
 ___
 ## __About Myself__
+I am 24 years old.
 At the moment I work as an engineer, I am engaged in setting up and debugging radar equipment.
-Graduated from the Tula State University with a degree in radio-electronic systems and complexes.

- After graduating in his specialty, he began to work in his specialty and study programming.
+ After graduating, I started working in my specialty and studying programming.
 The direction of front-end development was chosen.
 I like to learn, I have always been interested in learning new things.

  For me, programming becomes like a hobby, so I spend all my free time on the front-end, and in the front-end, you can always see the result on the screen of your device, which sometimes motivates me very well.
 The goals and objectives are simple, constantly learning and evolving.
  ___